-If you’ve currently got Terra Luna tokens sitting idle on an exchange you may be interested to hear that you can earn rewards through staking.
+If you’ve currently got LUNA tokens sitting idle on an exchange you may be interested to hear that you can earn staking rewards around 8% to 10%.
 Staking allows you to earn interest from your crypto when you deposit your funds to support the operations of a blockchain network and, in return, you’re rewarded for your contribution.

 What is the Terra Protocol?